RobbieXuyr/C-first-year/README.md

-#First-Year
+Here're some easy-to-death C/C++ codes writing in SCU from 18 to 19.

-some easy-to-death C/C++ codes writing in SCU from 18 to 19
+Wish more codes could be added.